Brexit costing £1,000 per household, says Bank of England official

 The significance of the event was played down by sources with knowledge of the meeting.
 One familiar with the event said it was a “quite dull conference” on foreign affairs, not just on ways to improve ties with the EU.

 It is understood Mr Gove attended the meeting because he is a governor at Ditchley Park.
-He no longer as any role in setting the government’s Brexit policy.
+He no longer has any role in setting the government’s Brexit policy.

 A Labour source said: “This was a bog standard Ditchley Park conference.
 Their events are always cross-party.”

-Downing Street said Mr Sunak had not been aware in advance of the cross-party gathering at the Ditchley Park retreat.
+Downing Street said Mr Sunak had not been aware in advance of the cross-party gathering at the retreat.

-But the Leave-voting PM was forced to defend his Brexit credentials as the summit came amid concerns including from unionists and Tory hardlines that he is about to offer too many concessions to the EU on the Northern Ireland Protocol.
+But the Leave-voting PM was forced to defend his Brexit credentials as the summit came amid concerns including from unionists and Tory hardlines that he is about to offer too many concessions to the EU on the Northern Ireland protocol.

 Mr Sunak told broadcasters during a visit to Oldham: “I was proud to vote for Brexit and now as prime minister I’m keen to make sure we deliver the benefits of it.”

-The UK and the EU are thought to be approaching a solution to ease trade issues arising from the protocol, but the role of European judges in overseeing disputes has not be agreed.
+The UK and the EU are thought to be approaching a solution to ease trade issues arising from the protocol, but the role of European judges in overseeing disputes has not been agreed upon.
 Officials are not expecting an announcement this week.

 Join our commenting forum